Before any oral surgical procedure you should:

 Q: How long will I be off of work/out of school?

 A: Depending on the extent of the procedure and type of sedation you may resume work and a normal life style anywhere from a few hours to a few days.
 It is important to resume your normal dental routine after 24 hours.
 This should include brushing and flossing your teeth at least once a day.
 This will speed healing and help keep your mouth fresh and clean.
 After a few days you will feel fine and can resume your normal activities.
 If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately.

 Q: Will there be swelling or facial bruising?

-Robert M. McLean DDS, Atlanta & Marietta would love to meet you and your family and provide you with the dental care you need to give each of you the smile you deserve!
+Robert M. McLean, DDS would love to meet you and your family and provide you with the dental care you need to give each of you the smile you deserve!